Why Child-Sensitive Resilience Must Be at the Heart of Global Food Systems

 29 October 2025.

-At a time when hunger and malnutrition are not only persisting but deepening, global leaders gathered in Rome for the 53rd Session of the Committee on World Food Security (CFS53) under the theme “Making a Difference in Food Security and Nutrition.”
+At a time when hunger and malnutrition are not only persisting but deepening, global leaders gathered in Rome for the 53rd Session of the Committee on World Food Security under the theme “Making a Difference in Food Security and Nutrition.”
 Yet one might contend that “difference” has become a word too easily spoken and too rarely measured.
-The gathering symbolised a moment of reflection, even reckoning: what kind of difference are we truly making, and for whom?
+The meeting symbolised a moment of reflection: what kind of difference are we truly making, and for whom?

-The CFS, a body born of the food crises of the 1970s, prides itself on inclusivity.
-It brings together governments, UN agencies, civil society, Indigenous Peoples, researchers, philanthropists, and private sector actors.
-Theoretically, it’s the beating heart of global food governance a space where science and lived experience converge to chart the course of global nutrition and resilience.
-Yet, one might argue, the real measure of success lies not in the number of seats at the table, but in whose needs shape the agenda.
+The CFS, brings together governments, UN agencies, civil society, Indigenous Peoples, researchers, philanthropists, and private sector actors.
+Theoretically, it is the beating heart of global food governance a space where science and lived experience converge to chart the course of nutrition and resilience.

 When Hunger Has a Child’s Face

-Across fragile regions, hunger is not an abstract economic failure, it is a child going to bed with an empty stomach, a mother selling her few assets to buy food, a classroom filled with distracted minds weakened by malnutrition.
-World Vision, through its engagement in both the CFS and the Civil Society and Indigenous Peoples’ Mechanism (CSIPM), insists on placing these children at the heart of the global conversation.
+Across fragile regions, hunger is not an abstract economic failure; it is a child going to bed with an empty stomach, a mother selling her few remaining assets to buy food, a community watching its future erode one meal at a time.

 From Relief to Resilience

-During CFS53, World Vision convened two official side events, each a window into what “making a difference” could truly mean when global commitments are grounded in community realities.
+During the session, World Vision convened two official side events, each a window into what “making a difference” could mean when commitments are grounded in community realities.

 Building Futures That Last

-World Vision’s engagement across global food security platforms and alliances shows how collaboration between governments, civil society, and faith-based partners can move beyond words to real, lasting impact.
-It reflects how evidence, policy, and shared human values can unite to deliver enduring and compassionate solutions to hunger and malnutrition.
+World Vision’s engagement across global food security platforms and alliances shows how collaboration between governments, civil society, and faith-based partners can unite to deliver enduring and compassionate solutions to hunger and malnutrition.

 If governments, donors, and partners are serious about ending hunger, the path forward is clear:

-• Embed children’s needs and voices in every national food security plan.
+- Embed children’s needs and rights in every national food security plan.

-Because resilience, when stripped of its jargon, is nothing more than the capacity to protect what we love and the courage to build what comes next.
+Because resilience, when stripped of jargon, is nothing more than the faith to protect what we love, the justice to right what is wrong, and the courage to build what comes next.

 Andrea Galante is World Vision’s Senior Advisor for Coalitions and Emerging Global Partnerships.
 She holds a Master’s degree and a PhD in Nutrition and brings more than 30 years of experience in global advocacy, including at the United Nations, G7, and G20.
 Andrea has served in senior roles at the United Nations, coordinated nutrition graduate and master’s programs in São Paulo, and, as President of the Brazilian Nutrition Association, strengthened civil society’s voice in shaping Brazil’s hunger and nutrition policies